-FAMS 402 – Research and Analysis in Family Studies 3 credit hoursAnalysis of major studies and current literature.
+FAMS 402 – Research and Analysis in Family Science 3 credit hoursAnalysis of major studies and current literature.

 Prerequisite: FAMS 150 and junior standing or permission

-FAMS 404 – Family Studies Ethical and Professional Practice 3 credit hoursResearch/grant acquisition, fundraising fundamentals and career preparation.
+FAMS 404 – Family Science Ethical and Professional Practice 3 credit hoursResearch/grant acquisition, fundraising fundamentals and career preparation.

 Prerequisite: Junior or senior standing

 FAMS 406 – Family Resource Management 3 credit hoursTheory and experiences in management dealing with the problems of individual and family living.

 FAMS 430 – Grantwriting and Fundraising for Human Service Programs 3 credit hoursThis course introduces the student to the fundamentals of grantwriting and fundraising including the principles of marketing used to identify need, locating funding sources, using persuasive technical writing to create a grant proposal and a fundraising plan, and preparing necessary budgets for allocation of resources available.
 The course includes hands-on experience in preparing a grant proposal and in creating effective fundraising campaigns.

 FAMS 450 – The Aging Adult 3 credit hoursThis course examines the various aspects of aging including the physical, psychological, and social issues of elders.
 These aspects of aging are examined from individual, cohort, family and global perspectives.
 Students explore and examine aging issues through the use of formal research, personal interviews, site visits, and agency presentations.